sassoftware/viya4-iac-azure/docs/experimental/experimental_config_vars.md

 # Experimental Configuration Variables

 Experimental configuration variables are listed in the tables below.
-All variables can also be specified on the command line.
-Values specified on the command line will override values in configuration defaults files.
+All experimental variables can also be specified on the terraform command line.

 > [!CAUTION]
 > Community members are responsible for maintaining experimental features.
 While project maintainers will verify these features work as expected when merged, they cannot guarantee future releases will not break them.
-If you run into issues while using these features, please create a GitHub Issue, start a GitHub Discussion, or open a Pull Request to fix it.
+If you run into issues while using these features, start a [GitHub Discussion](https://github.com/sassoftware/viya4-iac-azure/discussions) or open a Pull Request to fix it.
+As a last resort, you can create a GitHub Issue.

 ## Table of Contents